speediedan/finetuning-scheduler/docs/source/index.rst

 :class:`~finetuning_scheduler.fts.FinetuningScheduler` allows one to do just that quite easily.

-In addition to the `tensorboard experiment summaries <https://tensorboard.dev/experiment/n7U8XhrzRbmvVzC4SQSpWw/>`_, full logs/schedules for all three scenarios
+Full logs/schedules for all three scenarios
 `are available <https://drive.google.com/file/d/1LrUcisRLHeJgh_BDOOD_GUBPp5iHAkoR/view?usp=sharing>`_
 as well as the `checkpoints produced <https://drive.google.com/file/d/1t7myBgcqcZ9ax_IT9QVk-vFH_l_o5UXB/view?usp=sharing>`_ in the scenarios (caution, ~3.5GB).